divyansh7877/Mitate/docs/GRADIENT_AI_INTEGRATION.md

 ## Overview

-This document consolidates the planning and implementation of Gradient AI integration for the ArXiv Visual Explainer system.
+This document consolidates the planning and implementation of **DigitalOcean Gradient AI Platform** integration for the ArXiv Visual Explainer system.
 It transforms research paper abstracts into knowledge-level-appropriate summaries with AI-generated visual infographics.

+> **Important:** This project uses [DigitalOcean's Gradient AI Platform](https://www.digitalocean.com/products/gradient/platform), which provides serverless AI inference via REST API.
+This is different from gradient.ai (a separate company).

 ### What Was Built